 Most often, if we are able to transfer our awareness from the racing and repetitive thoughts in our mind- we are able to hear and follow our inner wisdom that is calling us back to balance.
 Sometimes the sensations are too overwhelming and the perspective and support of a skilled and compassionate friend or guide are needed to help us make the adjustments that our bodies are calling out for.

-Here are 10 strategies regain calm and find peace.
+Here are 10 Ways to Naturally Relieve Anxiety calm and find peace-

 Spend more time in nature.